apple/swift-async-algorithms/Guides/Chunked.md

 [10, 20]
 ```

-That same sample could also be expressed as chunking into `ContiguousArray` types instead of `Array`.
+While `Array` is the default type for chunks, thanks to the overload that takes a `RangeReplaceableCollection` type, the same sample can be chunked into instances of `ContiguousArray`, or any other `RangeReplaceableCollection` instead.

 ```swift
 let chunks = numbers.chunked(into: ContiguousArray.self) { $0 <= $1 }